ndleah/python-mini-project/Fancy_Text_Generator/README.md

 ## 🛠️ Description
-The lets you create attractive text designs using ASCII characters.
+This lets you create attractive text designs using ASCII characters.
 You input your text and the program transforms it into a large, stylish banner.
 ## ⚙️ Languages or Frameworks Used

 The program was created with Python3 and pyfiglet.